Event-driven

 Triggered when an open PR meets the following conditions:

-1. The target branch is a protected branch with the following rules checked:
+1. The target branch is a protected branch with the following rules enabled:

 1. No code conflicts